microsoft/Kusto-Query-Language/doc/geo-point-to-h3cell-function.md

 > * H3 Cell can be a useful geospatial clustering tool.
 > * H3 Cell has 16 levels of hierarchy with area coverage ranging from 4,250,547km² at the highest level 0 to 0.9m² at the lowest level 15.
 > * H3 Cell has a unique hexagon shape and this leads some unique properties:
->   - Hexagons have 6 neighbors
+> * Hexagons have 6 neighbors
->   - Hexagons allow us to approximate radiuses easily and all neighbors are equidistant
+> * Hexagons allow us to approximate radiuses easily and all neighbors are equidistant
->   - Hexagons are visually pleasant to look at
+> * Hexagons are visually pleasant
 > * In some rare cases the shape is pentagon.
 > * H3 Cell has a rectangular area on a plane surface.
 > * Invoking the [geo_h3cell_to_central_point()](geo-h3cell-to-central-point-function.md) function on an H3 Cell token string that was calculated on longitude x and latitude y won't necessarily return x and y.